Bajaao: BAJAAO Entertainment

 BAJAAO Entertainment (formerly known as Bajaao Consulting and Entertainment Private Limited) is the events and services division of Bajaao.
 It works primarily as an entertainment agency that creates brand experiences, undertakes event production, programming, artist management, sound rentals, and digital marketing.
 It also provides acoustic and audio visual consultancy services.
 They are best known for BIG69, a music festival dedicated to rock and heavy metal music headlined by 5 international bands.

 Recognition

 Bajaao Music Pvt Ltd gained recognition as the sole gear and sound partner in Bollywood Musical film Aashiqui-2.

-Ashutosh Pande also appeared on CNBC Young Turks in 2007, an Indian show on entrepreneurship.

 The company organized BIG69, India's first heavy-metal festival, with international artists like Carcass, SikTh, Fleshgod Apocalypse, Hacktivist, and Underside along with other popular Indian bands.

-In 2012, Music Trades Magazine ranked Bajaao.com among the world's top 20 music retailers.